FeritYikar/ds-phase1-project/README.md

 - **Movies are worthwhile investments at a 216% return on investment**
 - **Musical, Horror, and Mystery are the 3 genres we recommend after assessing profiability and barrier of entry**
 - **Recommended release date for the genre:**
-        Musical: May, Nov,  and December
+        \t Musical: May, Nov,  and December
-        Horror:  Apr, Jul and Oct
+        \t Horror:  Apr, Jul and Oct
-        Mystery:  Aug and May
+        \t Mystery:  Aug and May
 - **Recommended director for the genre:**
-        Musical: Damien Chazzelle
+        >Musical: Damien Chazzelle
-        Horror: William Brent Bell
+        >Horror: William Brent Bell
         Mystery: John Leonetti

 ## Future Recommendations